macintux/riak-application-guide/front.md

 anti-patterns make sense, feel free to skip [Denormalization] and jump directly to [Data modeling].

-If [Data modeling] and the preceding content makes sense, the the guide has achieved its primary purpose of encouraging a different mindset when thinking about how Riak applications should be designed.
+If [Data modeling] and the preceding content makes sense, then the guide has achieved its primary purpose of encouraging a different mindset when thinking about how Riak applications should be designed.